meelgroup/approxmc/README.md

 This now prints `Approximate count is: 7*2**6`, which corresponds to the approximate count of models, projected over variables 1..10.

+See [python/README.md](python/README.md) for the full Python API documentation.

 ### Library usage
 The system can be used as a library: